 So Honolulu is a much more nuanced place than the Elvis movies would have you believe.
 Contrary to trends on the mainland, crime is rising and air quality is falling.

 There are geopolitical issues to consider as well.
 Honolulu Harbor is, as we’re reminded every December 7, a strategically important location.
-We now fight wars across the Pacific with tariffs on computer parts and soybeans rather than with aircraft carriers and heavy bombers, but tensions in the region are nonetheless tense.
+We now fight wars across the Pacific with tariffs on computer parts and soybeans rather than with aircraft carriers and heavy bombers.
+Tensions in the region are nonetheless tense.
 The fallout for multifamily real estate is that some investors — not to mention potential residents — are waiting for tempers to cool before committing their money.

 “Overall across Hawaii, home sales grew 12.3% while prices fell slightly by 2.5%,” Gord Collins reports for property management software vendor ManageCasa.
 “Homebuyers may be waiting for the trade deal to happen before committing to buying in Hawaii.
 Yet, even with the tariff slowdown period, prices haven’t dropped much.”